Updated 7th June, 2020

 The Telstra TV 2 is smart enough to remind you when your favourite shows are about to go to air on free-to-air or Foxtel Now, or let you know when new episodes turn up on catch-up services.

-Telstra TV 2 hit the market October 31.
-It’s now bundled with Telstra Broadband plans (Entertainment and Entertainment Plus).
+Telstra TV 2 hit the market on October 31, 2018, and is no longer sold at retail.
+Its even more advanced successor, Telstra TV 3, is now bundled with Telstra Broadband plans (TV + Unlimited Data and TV + 500GB Data).
 You don’t need to be a Telstra Broadband customer to get one, though.
-The gadget is also available to everyone for $192; regardless of which provider or plan you’re on.
+The gadget is also available to everyone for $219, regardless of which provider or plan you’re on.

 If you were waiting for the device that brings all your TV entertainment together in the one place, wait no longer – this is it.